Runners and Top Rope Stuff

 to rope failure.
 The business section of the Grain Tamer is the same

-around your cord and clip it to the Tamer, no slips, no mistakes,
+and clip it to the Tamer, no slips, no mistakes, and more importantly,

-about 24".
-This is a must have item in every topropers arsenal.
+is a must have item in every topropers arsenal. $34.00 ea.